couchbase/docker/generate/resources/couchbase-edge-server/README.md

 **Step - 1 :** Prepare a local working directory somewhere on your machine.
 These steps will refer to your working directory as `$LOCALPATH`.
 Inside this directory, create two folders called `etc` and `databases`.

+> [!CAUTION]
+> Read/write permissions on files using docker volume mounts can get tricky.
+By default, all mounted files and folders in the `/opt/couchbase-edge-server` directory must be accessible by either UID 1000 or GID 1000.  **This needs to be accounted for in `$LOCALPATH`**.
+Please see [Notes on File and Folder Permissions](#Notes-on-File-and-Folder-Permissions) for more information.

 **Step - 2 :** Start the docker container in interactive mode with the previously created `etc` directory mounted.
 This is accomplished by setting the entry point of the container to `bash`.

 ```